 Operation Note CPU Physical CPUs to be used by the VM.
 This must relate to the CPUs used by the vCenter VM Template MEMORY Physical CPUs to be used by the VM.
-This must relate to the CPUs used by the vCenter VM Template GRAPHICS Multi-value - Only VNC supported, check the VM template reference.
-PUBLIC_CLOUD Multi-value.
-TYPE must be set to vcenter, and VM_TEMPLATE must point to the uuid of the vCenter VM that is being represented SCHED_REQUIREMENTE: "name of the vCenter cluster where this VM Template can instantiated into a VM".
+This must relate to the CPUs used by the vCenter VM Template NIC Check VM template reference.
+Valid MODELs are: virtuale1000, virtuale1000e, virtualpcnet32, virtualsriovethernetcard, virtualvmxnetm, virtualvmxnet2, virtualvmxnet3.
+GRAPHICS Multi-value - Only VNC supported, check the VM template reference.
+PUB- Multi-value.
+TYPE must be set to vcenter, and VM_TEMPLATE must point to the uuid of the LIC_CLOUD vCenter VM that is being represented SCHED_REQUI REMARKES' name of the vCenter cluster where this VM Template can instantiated into a VM".
 See VM Scheduling section for more details.
 CONTEXT All sections will be honored except FILES